zanix/MMM-MealieMenu/README.md

 ## Special Thanks

-- [Michael Teeuw](https://github.com/MichMich) for creating the inspiring project [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
-You can sponsor the MagicMirror² project through [GitHub](https://magicmirror.builders/#donate).
+- [Michael Teeuw](https://github.com/MichMich) for creating the project [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
+You can sponsor the MagicMirror² project on their [donate](https://magicmirror.builders/#donate) page.
 - [Kael Spencer](https://github.com/kaelspencer) for creating the [MMM-PaprikaMenu](https://github.com/kaelspencer/MMM-PaprikaMenu) module, on which this one is originally based.
-- The community of MagicMirror² for help in the development process and all contributors for finding and fixing errors in this module.

 ## Dependencies